SynapseWeb/PyReconstruct/readme.md

 ### Manually

-If you are installing PyReconstruct manually, refer to the instructions above to install dependencies.
-If you are using a virtual environment, activate it and run the following command in a terminal: `python src/pyReconstruct.py`
+If you are installing PyReconstruct manually, refer to the instructions above that outline dependency installation.
+If you are using a virtual environment, activate it and run the following command: `python src/pyReconstruct.py`

-<a id="org3d229df"></a>
+<a id="org865f790"></a>

 ## The main window